HerrKnarz/Playnite-Theme-KNARZnite/README.md

 ## Features
 - Fast and lightweight, without looking too simplistic.
 - Optional link bar between the game buttons and details for quick access to your links.
-- Optionally display links as a box instead of a list to save space in the details view.
+- Edit completion status and user rating directly in the details panel.
 - Supports the display of virtual custom fields via the Metadata Utilities addon.
 You can basically group your tags etc. into virtual fields using prefixes and display those like any other field in the details list.

 ### Extensions

 The following extensions are currently integrated:

+- [BackgroundChanger](https://playnite.link/addons.html#playnite-backgroundchanger-plugin) - background and cover slideshow
 - [CheckDlc](https://playnite.link/addons.html#playnite-checkdlc-plugin) - button and tab, if game has DLC
 - [CheckLocalizations](https://playnite.link/addons.html#playnite-checklocalizations-plugin) - button
 - [DuplicateHider](https://playnite.link/addons.html#felixkmh_DuplicateHider_Plugin) - displays buttons to duplicates on mouse over in detail view list